servicepack: The Go Framework That Actually Understands How Real Development Works

 • scripts/make/ — Your custom build scripts

-If you’ve customized a framework file (like modifying the core app logic), just add it to .servicepackupdateignore and it won’t get overwritten.
+If you’ve customized a framework file, add it to .servicepackupdateignore and it won’t get overwritten.

 After updating: